Mike Tildesley

-Michael J. Tildesley is Professor in Infectious disease modelling at the University of Warwick.
+Michael J. Tildesley is professor in infectious disease modelling at the University of Warwick.
 He is a member of the Scientific Pandemic Influenza Modelling group (SPI-M) of SAGE.

 Education

 Born in Keighley, West Yorkshire, Tildesley went to school in the city of York and studied mathematics at Clare College, Cambridge.
-He read for his Ph.D. in 2003 with a thesis on Astrophysical Fluid Dynamics under the supervision of Nigel Weiss, before moving to the University of Warwick and transitioning into the field of infectious disease modeling, a field he has worked in ever since.
+He read for his Ph.D. in 2003 with a thesis on Astrophysical Fluid Dynamics under the supervision of Nigel Weiss.
+He later moved to the University of Warwick and transitioned into the field of infectious disease modeling, a field he has worked in ever since.

 Research

 Tildesly's main area of research is the development of mathematical models to simulate the spread of livestock and zoonotic diseases.
 He has a particular interest in the targeting of control in the event of an outbreak to minimize the spread of disease.